3 Tips for Powerful Testimonials that Convert

 When your testimonials are short and to-the-point, people will be more likely to read them.
 (Which means more selling for you!)

-Heck yes you can.
+By now, you’re probably asking, “Ok, but can you give me an example of a good testimonial?”
+Heck yes, you can.
 See if you can point out the 3 above points here:

 "Before I hired Jennifer as my coach, I felt completely overwhelmed by all the systems and operations of my business.
 I was scattered and didn't know what step to take next.
 Now I have a simple automated system that saves me time AND makes me more money, while I'm actually doing less!"